antarcticrainforest/seabreeze_param/_portfolio/02_detail.md

 title: Code Structure
 permalink: /generic
 ---
 This page describes the generic structure of the code, see also the generic source code examples in ```generic``` on the ```code`` branch.
 It is not model specific and servers only as an outline to understand the purpose of the routines.
 You will not be able to apply this source (everything in the ```generic``` folder) out of the box.
-The aim of this page is to explain how the source code is organized and how the routines can be called.
-The preparation varies from model to model, therfore it is essantail that you pay attention to the **Note** boxes.
+The aim of this page is to explain how the source code is organised and how the routines can be called.
+The preparation varies from model to model, therefore it is essential that you pay attention to the **Note** boxes.

 <h2 id='the-sea_breeze_diag-module'>The <code class='highlighter-rouge'><font color='#6E6E6E'>sea_breeze_diag</font></code> module</h2>
-The code for the sea-breeze parametrization is located in ```sea_breeze_diag.F90``` and contains a module with all subroutines that are need to apply the [previously](/) introduced algorithm.
+The code for the sea-breeze parametrisation is located in ```sea_breeze_diag.F90``` and contains a module with all subroutines that are need to apply the [previously](/) introduced algorithm.
 This section should explain how the module can be loaded and how its contained subroutines should be called.

-If you're using a model other than the UK MetOffice's UM make sure that the source file ```sea_breeze_diag.F90``` is located in a meaningful subdirectory of the model and that code gets compiled and linked.
+If you're using a model other than the UK Met-office’s UM make sure that the source file ```sea_breeze_diag.F90``` is located in a meaningful subdirectory of the model and that code gets compiled and linked.
 If you feel adding a new docu on how this can be done for your model please refer to the [about](/zz_about) section on this site.

 Once correctly compiled and linked the sea-breeze module can be loaded by: